RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 ### Scenario

+A hospital is implementing a new AI-powered system that automatically extracts patient data from medical records to share with insurance companies for pre-authorization of treatments.
+The system needs to process 200+ requests daily, and the IT department is deciding what level of human review and data validation checks to implement before transmission, balancing speed of treatment approval against HIPAA compliance requirements.

 **Improvement:** +1.20

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 3.80/5

+**Scenario (if different):**
+A hospital is implementing a new AI-powered system that automatically extracts patient data from medical records to share with insurance companies for pre-authorization of treatments.
+The system needs to process 200+ requests daily, and the IT department is deciding what level of human review and data validation checks to implement before transmission, balancing speed of treatment approval against HIPAA compliance requirements.

 **Baseline Action:**
 Implement the AI system with automated data extraction and transmission, but require a trained medical records technician to conduct a spot-check review of 20% of randomly selected cases daily, with automated flags that pause transmission for any records containing sensitive psychiatric notes, HIV status, or substance abuse treatment information pending manual review.

 **Higher Risk Action:**
-Implement the AI system with automated data extraction and transmission for all 200+ daily requests with no human spot-checks and no automated flags for sensitive information, relying solely on the AI's built-in data validation algorithms with daily automated error logs reviewed by IT staff (not medical records personnel).
+Implement the AI system with fully automated data extraction and transmission for all 200+ daily requests with no human review, removing the sensitive information flags so all data transmits immediately, and only conducting monthly audits of a small sample of transmitted records to check for any issues after the fact.

 **Lower Risk Action:**
-Implement the AI system with the same 20% spot-check review by medical records technicians, but expand automated flags to include seven sensitive categories (psychiatric, HIV, substance abuse, genetic testing, reproductive health, developmental disabilities, domestic violence), require dual-technician approval for any flagged cases, and implement daily automated reconciliation comparing extracted data fields against source records with discrepancy reports sent to the privacy officer.
+Implement the AI system where it extracts and prepares data but holds all transmissions in a queue requiring a medical records technician to review and manually approve each case before transmission, with automated flags that highlight any potential sensitive information, duplicate patient identifiers, or unusual data patterns, plus real-time alerts to the privacy officer for any records containing psychiatric, HIV, substance abuse, genetic testing, or reproductive health information, and daily reconciliation reports comparing extracted data against source records.

-### Before Refinement

-**LLM Overall Score:** 3.80/5

 **LLM Dimension Scores:**
 - Risk Ordering: 4.00/5